Southall rail crash: Aftermath

 Among survivors in the two most severely stricken coaches in front of the buffet car were Richard George, then managing director of GWT, who played a valuable role in establishing calm, and four injured members of staff in the buffet car, who quickly organised help for passengers.

-After the completion of the inquiry, power car 43173, which had sustained heavy damage in the collision, was scrapped at a remote site, MoD Shoeburyness.
+After the completion of the inquiry, power car 43173, which had sustained heavy damage in the collision, was scrapped at a Serco site in Shoeburyness.
 In 2021, power car 43163, which sustained minor damage in the accident, was in service with Abellio ScotRail, having been transferred to the fleet in 2018 among other HSTs.